 Some of the best known wine estates in Paarl include Fairview, Spice Route, KWV, Nederburg, Rhebokskloof, Laborie, Landskroon, Backsberg, Nelson wine estate and Freedom Hill – to name only a few.
 In addition, there are a number of artisan wine estates that justifies a visit for their top quality wines produced on a smaller scale with great passion and innovation.

 Franschhoek, Stellenbosch and Paarl offer a wide variety of restaurants, ranging from haute cuisine to wine estate chic and hassle-free pizzerias under the trees.
+Be sure to visit Noop Restaurant and the Wilderer Restaurants, with its craft gin and grappa distillery.
 Artisan cheese makers, hand-crafted wines and locally produced olives are all accessible within a short drive from The Light House Boutique Suites.

 Being at the foot of a mountain presents the opportunity to partake in outdoor activities such as hiking, mountain biking, trail running and rock climbing.